 14.2 At least 5 years should elapse (after the restoration of the DVLA driving licence), before a licence would normally be granted for a hackney carriage or private hire drivers licence.
 An operator found guilty of aiding and abetting the driving passengers for hire and reward whilst without insurance will have his operators’ licence revoked immediately and prevented from holding a licence for 7 years.

 15. Using a hand held device whilst driving

-15.1 Where an applicant has a conviction for using a hand held mobile telephone or hand held device whilst driving, a licence will not be granted until at least 5 years have elapsed since the conviction or completion of any sentence or driving ban imposed, whichever is the later.
+15.1 Where an applicant has a conviction for using a hand held mobile telephone or hand held device whilst driving, a licence will not be granted until at least 5 years have elapsed since the conviction or completion of any sentence or driving ban imposed, whichever is the late

-16. Other motoring offences
+16. Other Motoring Offences

 16.1 There may be occasions where an applicant has accrued sufficient points under totting up for the Court to consider disqualification, but successfully argues that exceptional hardship should apply and the Court has not, therefore, imposed a disqualification.
 In these circumstances the Council expects the individual to supply full details of each of the matters, which led to the totting up.
 The Council will take those matters into account when deciding whether to grant or refuse an application or whether to take action against an existing licence.
 Should the individual not supply full details of each of those matters then the Council will take the failure to supply such information into account when deciding whether to take any such action.

 17.1 Certain offences under taxi legislation such as plying for hire, overcharging and refusing to carry disabled persons would normally prevent a licence being granted or renewed until a period of 5 years has passed.